Emergency medicine: Training

 There are a variety of international models for emergency medicine training.
 There are two different models among those with well-developed training programs: a "specialist" model or "a multidisciplinary model".
 Additionally, in some countries, the emergency medicine specialist rides in the ambulance.
 For example, in France and Germany, the physician, often an anesthesiologist, rides in the ambulance and provides stabilising care at the scene.
 The patient is directed to the appropriate hospital department, so emergency care is much more multidisciplinary than the Anglo-American model.

 In countries such as the US, the United Kingdom, Canada and Australia, ambulances crewed by paramedics and emergency medical technicians respond to out-of-hospital emergencies and transport patients to emergency departments, meaning there is more dependence on these healthcare providers and there is more dependence on paramedics and EMTs for on-scene care.
 Emergency physicians are therefore more "specialists" since all patients are taken to the emergency department.
 Most developing countries follow the Anglo-American model: the gold standard is three or four-year independent residency training programs in emergency medicine.
 Some countries develop training programs based on a primary care foundation with additional emergency medicine training.
 In developing countries, there is an awareness that Western models may not be applicable and may not be the best use of limited health care resources.
-For example, speciality training and pre-hospital care in developed countries are too expensive and impractical for use in many developing countries with limited health care resources.
+For example, specialty training and pre-hospital care in developed countries are too expensive and impractical for use in many developing countries with limited health care resources.
 International emergency medicine provides a critical global perspective and hope for improvement in these areas.

 A brief review of some of these programs follows: